Find A Therapist

 However, the mental health field is slowly learning from mistakes.
 With educational institutions trying to interrogate systemic biases and blind spots, it will take time, commitment and much effort.
 For now, this is a work-in-progress, and needless to say shall remain so.

-Largely, cultural stigmas and familial beliefs often restrict people of interdependent cultural backgrounds from seeking professional support.
+Largely, transgenerational stigmas and familial beliefs often restrict people of collectivist cultural backgrounds from seeking professional support.
 At times, economic factors, not understanding how to navigate the healthcare system and frustrations with insurance are also common obstacles.
-Minimizing and dismissing the need for help also is a habit sometimes repeated across generations.
+Minimizing and dismissing the need for help also are habits sometimes repeated across generations.

 Quite often somatic symptoms in the form of shortness of breath, digestive issues, headaches, joint pain, and more, are only addressed through seeing a doctor.
 But, if symptoms do not meet medical criteria to warrant a diagnosis, unfortunately, symptoms get ignored, disregarded and often remain untreated.